shwethanidd/volttron-pnnl-applications/GridServices/TransactiveControl/MarketAgents/VAVAgent/README.md

 as a consumer of cooling/heating air that regulates cooling/heating to building zones.
 The AHU agent is the supplier of the cooling/heating air in this transactive market.

+Under this approach, the VAV loads respond to a price-temperature curve that essentially relates the current energy price to the predetermined comfort expectations of building occupants.
+The curve influences AHUs to either reduce power load to balance cost and comfort objectives, or in cases of abundant, economical electricity, perhaps increase consumption to perform tasks in advance, such as pre-cooling a building.

 ## VAV Agent Configuration

 You can specify the configuration in either json or yaml format.
 The json format is specified below: